CDCgov/prime-reportstream/prime-router/docs/design/design/transformations.md

 ## Transform Templates

-Transform templates (schemas) are shared between HL7v2-to-FHIR, FHIR-to-FHIR, and FHIR-to-HL7v2 transformations.
+Transform templates (schemas) are shared between FHIR-to-FHIR and FHIR-to-HL7v2 transformations.
 They are configured as `.yml` files which are presently located in the repository under `prime-router/metadata/fhir_transforms`.
 Whereas HL7v2-to-FHIR and FHIR-to-HL7v2 templates use a library on top of the respective HAPI library to perform the transformations, FHIR-to-FHIR transforms are performed using the HAPI FHIR library directly, with the logic for loading templates contained in `ConfigSchemaReader.kt` and the logic for using the loaded templates to perform the transformation contained in `FhirTransformer.kt`.

 #### Template Structure